elezetamusic/elezetamusic.github.io/README.md

-# elezetamusic
-archive for albums of the Elezeta music project (www.elezeta.com)
+# elezetamusicarchive for albums of the Elezeta music project (www.elezeta.com)

 You may want to listen to these at [Spotify](https://open.spotify.com/artist/3RPEdOJGGdk3kOnmVq3dgX) instead.